 FTA will publish a Notice of Availability (NOA) in the Federal Register to announce the issuance and public availability of the DEIS, solicit comments on the DEIS, and indicate the date for the Public Hearings.
+The publication of the NOA and DEIS is anticipated for spring 2019.
 NJ TRANSIT will: